-Boat Licensing and Registration: What's the Difference?
+Boat licensing and registration: What's the difference?

 When you own a boat in Ontario, whether you have purchased it brand new from a dealership or bought one on the secondary market from a broker or private seller, there are regulations that you need to follow so that you can legally put the boat in the water.
 There are regulations set forth by Transport Canada, the government department in charge of regulating vessels both commercial and recreational that you need to adhere to so you can get the proper documentation for your boat.
 In Ontario, there are licences available, and there are registry certificates available, and there are differences between the two that you need to note.

-Getting a Registration for Your Vessel
+Getting a registration for your vessel

-There are cases where you may want or need to get a registry certificate for your vessel instead, and this will help to spell out to you what is the difference between a licence and registration.
-With registration, you need to obtain registration if your vessel is used for commercial purposes or if you have a marine mortgage on the vessel.
+You need to obtain registration if your vessel is used for commercial purposes or if you have a marine mortgage on the vessel.
 Also, there are fees associated with registering your vessel so that you can become part of the government registry.
 Registration also requires that your vessel bear exterior and interior markings to denote the name of the vessel, the port of registry, the registry number and the tonnage of your vessel.

 Do I need to register my boat in Ontario?